qooxdoo-archive/qxwebdriver-java/README.md

 ## Widget Interfaces

-QxWebDriver provides a set of Widget classes similar to WebDriver's support classes, each of which implements _org.oneandone.qxwebdriver.ui.Widget_ or one or more of the interfaces inheriting from it, such as _Selectable_ or _Scrollable_.
+QxWebDriver provides a set of Widget classes similar to WebDriver's support classes, each of which implements _org.oneandone.qxwebdriver.ui.Widget_ or one or more of the interfaces inheriting from it, such as _Touchable_, _Selectable_ or _Scrollable_.
 These interfaces allow complex actions to be performed by relatively few API calls.

 Widgets are obtained by calling _QxWebDriver.findWidget(by)_. where _by_ is any locator strategy that finds a DOM element which is part of a qooxdoo widget. _findWidget_ will determine the qooxdoo class of the widget, its inheritance hierarchy and the interfaces it implements, and use this information to decide which _Widget_ implementation to return.